-40 Years Ago: Led Zeppelin Meet Elvis Presley
+The Day Led Zeppelin Met Elvis Presley

 The L.A.
-Forum played host to some of the greatest shows Led Zeppelin ever put on, and it was also the place where, on May 11, 1974, the band came face to face with their greatest hero.
+Forum played host to some of the greatest shows Led Zeppelin ever put on, and it was also the place where, on May 11, 1974, the band came face to face with its greatest hero.

-At some point, Elvis must have been alerted to the presence of the rock group in the audience because at one point during the show – which was taped and later released on record as ‘Live in L.A.’ – he can be heard saying to his band, “Wait a minute… If we can start together fellas, because we’ve got Led Zeppelin out there…let’s try to look like we know what we’re doing, whether we do or not.”
+Robert Plant, Jimmy Page and John Bonham were in Los Angeles for the launch of their record label Swan Song.
+The night after the launch party at the Bel Air Hotel, the band, minus bassist John Paul Jones, attended Elvis Presley’s concert at the Forum.
+At some point, Presley must have been alerted to the presence of the rock group in the audience because during the show – which was taped and later released on record as ‘Live in L.A.’ – he can be heard saying to his band, “Wait a minute. … If we can start together, fellas, because we’ve got Led Zeppelin out there. … Let’s try to look like we know what we’re doing, whether we do or not.”

 Plant also revealed a funny turn near the end of the evening.
-“At that meeting, Jimmy Page joked with Elvis that we never sound checked — but if we did, all I wanted to do was sing Elvis songs,” Plant said.
+“At that meeting, Jimmy Page joked with Elvis that we never sound-checked — but if we did, all I wanted to do was sing Elvis songs,” Plant said.
 “Elvis thought that was funny and asked me, ‘Which songs do you sing?’
 I told him I liked the ones with all the moods, like that great country song ‘Love Me’ — ‘Treat me like a fool / Treat me mean and cruel / But love me.’
 So when we were leaving, after a most illuminating and funny 90 minutes with the guy, I was walking down the corridor.
 He swung ’round the door frame, looking quite pleased with himself, and started singing that song: ‘Treat me like a fool … ‘ I turned around and did Elvis right back at him.
 We stood there, singing to each other.”

-Elvis’ and Zeppelin’s paths would cross another two times through the ‘70s.
-The next meeting took place at Presley’s home in Memphis which Jerry Schilling, a noted member of the ‘Memphis Mafia’ wrote about in his book, ‘Me and a Guy Named Elvis.’
-After swapping jewelry amongst each other, the King thought it’d be funny to pull something of a prank.
+Zeppelin’s and Presley’s paths would cross another two times in the ‘70s.
+The next meeting took place at Presley’s home in Memphis, which Jerry Schilling, a noted member of the King’s Memphis Mafia, wrote about in his book, Me and a Guy Named Elvis.
+After swapping jewelry, Presley thought it would be funny to pull a prank.